 - Apply a liberal amount of Vaseline or Aquaphor to the suture lines around the front and back of the ears.
 Be sure to have a new, clean supply of the ointment.
-Do not put in the suture lines in the hair – this is too messy.
+Do not attempt to put ointment in the suture lines in your hair—this is too messy.

 - Beginning the second day after surgery, start showering twice a day for the first week.
-Let warm water run throughout hair and face while showering.
+Let warm water run throughout your hair and face while showering.
 You may use Johnson’s Baby Shampoo or a suitable pH balanced shampoo that will not sting.
-Twice daily clean the staple and suture lines with the soap by using your fingertips and rinse well.
-After the sutures are removed in 7 days, you can use gauze or a clean washcloth.
+Twice daily, clean the staple and suture lines with soap by using your fingertips, and rinse well.
+After the sutures are removed in seven days, you can use gauze or a clean washcloth.
 If you have eyelid surgery, do not be afraid to get the sutures around your eyes wet when showering.

-- STAY UP (sitting standing, walking around) as much as possible on your second post-operative day.
-Of course, you should rest when you tire.
+- STAY UP (sitting, standing, walking around) as much as possible on your second post-operative day.
+Of course, you should rest when you get tired.

 - AVOID BENDING OVER OR LIFTING heavy things for two weeks.
 Besides aggravating swelling, this may raise the blood pressure and start hemorrhage.

-- SLEEP WITH THE HEAD OF THE BED ELEVATED for 2-4 weeks after your operation.
-To accomplish this, place two pillows under the head of the mattress or one or two on top of it.
-Try not to roll on your face; therefore, it is necessary to sleep on your back for one month, if possible.
+- SLEEP WITH THE HEAD OF YOUR BED ELEVATED for 2-4 weeks after your operation.
+To accomplish this, place two pillows under the head of the mattress, or one or two on top of it.
+Try not to roll onto your face; therefore, it is necessary to sleep on your back for one month, if possible.
 Some patients find a reclining chair placed at a 30-45° angle to be more comfortable.

 - SUPPORT THE SWOLLEN TISSUES with a chin sling applied according to the directions we will give you.
 Wear it constantly until one week has elapsed from the date of your operation.
-Then it should be worn during sleep for the second week.
+After this, it should be worn during sleep for the second week.

-- AVOID EXCESSIVE TANNING of the face for 2-3 months.
+- AVOID EXCESSIVE TANNING on your face for 2-3 months.
 Ordinary exposure is not harmful, but please use an SPF 20 or greater sunscreen and wear a hat, if possible.
 Splotchy brown coloration may occur with sun exposure.

-It is common that patients have some difficulty sleeping in the post-operative period, please let us know if you would like us to prescribe a sleeping pill for you.
-It should be remembered that such drugs also tend to make some people feel lightheaded and weak and should be taken only if needed.
+It is common for patients to have some difficulty sleeping in the post-operative period.
+Please let us know if you would like us to prescribe a sleeping pill for you.
+It should be remembered, however, that such drugs also tend to make some people feel lightheaded and weak, and should be taken only if needed.

 Tightness of the Face